ppy/osu-wiki/news/2017-11-23-OWC-groups-stage-recap.md

 title: "osu!
 World Cup 2017 Group Stage Recap"
 date: 2017-11-23 07:00:00 +0000
 ---
 The osu!
-World Cup has returned once again for 2017 in spectatular fashion with new commentators, new teams, new players, and a fresh new look that has the masses left in awe.
+World Cup has returned once again for 2017 in a spectatular fashion with a brand new look, and a glory-seeking lineup of talented players both old and new.
 For those who missed the weekend excitement - fear not, for we have you covered.
 Check out what went down, and what's left to come!

 ![](/wiki/shared/news/banners/owc_2017_recap_banner.jpg)